Precise prediction of the decay rate for $\eta_b\to \gamma \gamma$ from lattice QCD: Results and Conclusions

-The ratio of the $\Upsilon$ leptonic width, determined in lattice QCD in~\cite{Hatton:2021dvg}, to our result for the $\eta_b$ $2\gamma$ width in Eq.~\eqref{eq:brate} is $\finalupsratio$ (the result using the experimental $\Upsilon$ leptonic width~\cite{ParticleDataGroup:2024cfk,CLEO:2006uhx} is $\upsexptratio$).
+The ratio of the $\Upsilon$ leptonic width, determined in lattice QCD in~\cite{Hatton:2021dvg}, to our result for the $\eta_b \to 2\gamma$ width in Eq.~\eqref{eq:brate} is $\finalupsratio$ (the result using the experimental $\Upsilon$ leptonic width~\cite{ParticleDataGroup:2024cfk,CLEO:2006uhx} is $\upsexptratio$).
 This is significantly less than the leading-order NRQCD result of 3~\cite{Czarnecki:2001zc}.
 The calculation of corrections to the leading-order value agree with our lattice QCD result but are much less accurate~\cite{ALEPH:2002xdz,Kiyo:2010jm}.

-Figure~\ref{fig:pert} shows our result for $R_{\eta_b}$ along with the $R_{\eta_h}$ results at meson masses of 6.62 GeV and 4 GeV.
+Figure~\ref{fig:nrqcd} shows our result for $R_{\eta_b}$ along with the $R_{\eta_h}$ results at meson masses of 6.62 GeV and 4 GeV.
 We also include a value for the $\eta_c$ case, calculating the ratio $R_{\eta_c}$ from lattice QCD results obtained for~\cite{Colquhoun:2023zbc} (that paper instead quotes results using the $J/\psi$ decay constant and mass).
-We see a mild dependence on heavy quark mass but a clear trend.
+We see a mild dependence on heavy quark mass with $R_{\eta_h}$ increasing as $M_{\eta_h}$ falls.

 In the infinite quark mass (leading-order NRQCD) limit a value of 0.5 is expected with radiative and relativistic corrections at $b$ and $c$ masses.
-The blue dashed line in Figure~\ref{fig:pert} adds a relative radiative correction of -0.0992$\alpha_s$, determined from perturbative calculations in~\cite{Barbieri:1979be,Braaten:1995ej,Czarnecki:2001zc} and using $\alpha_s$ in the $\overline{\mathrm{MS}}$ scheme at scale $M_{\eta_h}/2$.
-We therefore expect an $R_{\eta_h}$ value below 0.5 at very large masses where relativistic corrections are negligible and we see this trend in the lattice QCD results.
+These can be sizeable, individually $\mathcal{O}(30\%)$ at next-to-leading order for the $\eta_c$, for example, but cancellation between different terms can reduce their net effect~\cite{Czarnecki:2001zc}.
+We see this happening in Figure~\ref{fig:nrqcd} with the $\eta_c$ result very close to leading-order NRQCD but the $\eta_b$ result below 0.5.
+The purple dashed line shows a simple uncorrelated fit to the lattice QCD results of form

-The blue band in Figure~\ref{fig:pert} shows the uncertainty in the NRQCD expectations for $R_{\eta_h}$ from missing relativistic corrections, taken here to be of size $\pm 1\,\mathrm{GeV}/M_{\eta_h}$.
-Our results show that these corrections are positive in sign and in fact much smaller than $1\,\mathrm{GeV}/M_{\eta_h}$.
-In the $\eta_c$ case the different sources of correction cancel against each other (giving a reult very close to 0.5); this cancellation is less true for the $\eta_b$.
+where $\alpha_s\equiv\overline{\alpha}_s(M_{\eta_h}/2)$.
+From perturbative calculations in~\cite{Barbieri:1979be,Braaten:1995ej,Czarnecki:2001zc} we can derive $a_1=-0.099$. $a_2$ is given prior 0(1) and the $b_j$, 0(2).
+The fit has a $\chi^2/\mathrm{dof}=1.3/[4]$ and favours a small $1/M$, but a sizeable positive $1/M^2$, correction to leading-order NRQCD.
+We emphasise that, without the lattice QCD results, relative systematic uncertainties of at least $\pm 1/M_{\eta_h}$ would need to be taken on the leading-order NRQCD result and at the $\eta_b$ this gives a value in the range 0.45--0.55, much less accurate than that determined here.